Web Video / Immersion

 - "Video Game Food": In games, whenever your character is hurt the only thing that makes them feel better is food.
 Would that work in real life?

 - "Zombie Headshots": In comparison to zombie games like Left 4 Dead, would it really be that easy for an average person in real life to just pick up a firearm and be able to shoot zombies in the head?

 - "Food Special": A special episode shown at PAX East 2011, which has no video game tie-in.
 We all know that artificial flavoring doesn't taste like real fruit, but if you put purple flavor into a grape, would anyone notice?

 - "Horde Mode RTX Special": Geoff and Gus have already shown their relative ability to face off with Zombies.
 It gets moved to practical application when they are on the receiving end of a Zombie Apocalypse.

-, Burnie confirmed that they would be shooting a new season in late 2012/early 2013... and the people in the driving seats would be Gavin himself, as well as Michael Jones
+, Burnie confirmed that they would be shooting a new season in late 2012/early 2013... and the people acting as the new Lab Rats would be Gavin himself, as well as Michael Jones

 .
 Shooting was confirmed to have started in Spring 2013, for a presumed summer release.